-- The dental hygiene graduate must be able to discern and manage ethical issues of dental hygiene practice in a rapidly changing environment - The dental hygiene graduate must be able to acquire and synthesize information in a critical, scientific and effective manner in order to provide dental hygiene care to promote patient health and wellness - The dental hygiene graduate must be concerned with improving the knowledge, skills and values of the profession - The dental hygiene graduate must be able to provide planned educational services using appropriate interpersonal communication skills and educational strategies to promote optimum health - The dental hygiene graduate must be able to initiate and assume responsibility for health promotion and disease prevention activities for diverse populations - The dental hygiene graduate must be able to provide accurate consistent and complete documentation systematically collect, analyze and accurately record baseline date on the general oral and psychological health status using methods consistent with medicolegal principles
+- The dental hygiene graduate must be able to discern and manage ethical issues of dental hygiene practice in a rapidly changing environment - The dental hygiene graduate must be able to acquire and synthesize information in a critical, scientific and effective manner in order to provide dental hygiene care to promote patient health and wellness - The dental hygiene graduate must be concerned with improving the knowledge, skills and values of the profession

-- The dental hygiene graduate must be able to discuss the conditions of the oral cavity, actual and potential problems, etiological and contributing factors and recommended and alternative treatments available - This involves collaborating with the patient and or other health professionals to formulate a comprehensive dental hygiene care plan that is patient centered and based on current scientific evidence - The dental hygiene graduate must be able to provide patient centered care that is culturally appropriate and based on current standards of practice and specialized treatment that includes preventive and therapeutic procedures to promote and maintain oral health and assist the patient in achieving oral health goals - The dental hygiene graduate must be able to evaluate the effectiveness of planned clinical and educational services and modify as necessary
+- The dental hygiene graduate must be able to provide planned educational services using appropriate interpersonal communication skills and educational strategies to promote optimum health - The dental hygiene graduate must be able to initiate and assume responsibility for health promotion and disease prevention activities for diverse populations - The dental hygiene graduate must be able to provide accurate consistent and complete documentation systematically collect, analyze and accurately record baseline date on the general oral and psychological health status using methods consistent with medicolegal principles - The dental hygiene graduate must be able to discuss the conditions of the oral cavity, actual and potential problems, etiological and contributing factors and recommended and alternative treatments available - This involves collaborating with the patient and or other health professionals to formulate a comprehensive dental hygiene care plan that is patient centered and based on current scientific evidence - The dental hygiene graduate must be able to provide patient centered care that is culturally appropriate and based on current standards of practice and specialized treatment that includes preventive and therapeutic procedures to promote and maintain oral health and assist the patient in achieving oral health goals - The dental hygiene graduate must be able to evaluate the effectiveness of planned clinical and educational services and modify as necessary requirements.

-Admission is competitive and based on previous academic performance, test scores, criminal background check letters of recommendation, an interview and fulfillment of ALL admission requirements.
 Deadline for application to the program is June 1st and admission is granted prior to the Fall semester.
 Additional admission information is in the DHY Student Information Booklet.
 Students may request a copy by contacting the Dental Hygiene Program office.
 Once a student has been admitted there will be additional required information that the student must submit to the dental hygiene program office.